lokalized/lokalized-java/README.md

 ```

 [`tiebreakerLocalesByLanguageCode(...)`](https://javadoc.lokalized.com/com/lokalized/Strings.Builder.html#tiebreakerLocalesByLanguageCode(java.util.Map))
-map keys are primary language codes.
+map keys are primary BCP 47 language subtags.
 Each list must contain every loaded locale for that language exactly once, and
 canonical aliases such as `he` and `iw` may not be configured as separate keys.

 #### 5. Respect User Language Preferences